dpim/token-gen/README.md

 # API Token Generator
-Token generator for minting personal user Webflow OAuth tokens
+Token generator for minting Webflow OAuth tokens for personal use (eg. automation)

 ## Instructions
 1. Create a new Vercel project